secureCodeBox/secureCodeBox/docs/user-guide/usage-examples/arachni-juice-shop-example.md

-# Scanning modern Single Page Application like OWASP JuiceShop using arachni
+# Scanning modern Single Page Application like OWASP JuiceShop using Arachni

-Scanning for Vulnerabilities in OWASP JuiceShop using arachni and the secureCodeBox API.
+Scanning for Vulnerabilities in OWASP JuiceShop using Arachni and the secureCodeBox.

 ## Introduction

 JuiceShop poses some problems for many scanners, as it is written as a single page application.
 This means that the scanner needs to be able to execute JavaScript to spider the application.

-Luckily arachni is intended for exactly this case!
+Luckily Arachni is intended for exactly this case!

 ## Testing the setup

 To start of we should test weather the secureCodeBox and JuiceShop is properly set up.
 To do this we can start a minimal scan which will finish relatively quickly.
-This is done by setting the Page Limit to `1` so that arachni will only test the first page of the application.
+This is done by setting the Page Limit to `1` so that Arachni will only test the first page of the application.

-### Start test scan via HTTP API
+### Start the test scan via HTTP API

 `PUT http://localhost:8080/box/processes/arachni_webapplicationscan`

-### Start test scan via CLI
+### Start the test scan via CLI

 `run_scanner.sh --payload payloadFile.json`